Mad TV season 7: Summary

 During this season, Debra Wilson became the only member left from the original 1995-1996 cast, following Nicole Sullivan's departure at the end of season six.
 The previous season's feature players, Andrew Daly and Stephnie Weir were promoted to repertory players.
 New cast members hired this season include: Frank Caliendo, Kathryn Fiore, Jill-Michele Meleán (the first Latina to join the show and the third Hispanic cast member overall, after Nelson Ascencio in 1999 and Pablo Francisco in 1997), Taran Killam (the youngest Mad TV cast member at 19 years old, the only Mad TV cast member to get his start on a children's television show [Nickelodeon's The Amanda Show], and the second MADtv cast member after Jeff Richards to later be hired as a Saturday Night Live cast member), and Bobby Lee (the first, and only, East Asian-American cast member).

 Guest stars this season included David Carradine, Michelle Trachtenberg, Todd Bridges, Vivica A. Fox, Frankie Muniz, Amanda Bynes, *NSYNC members Lance Bass and Joey Fatone, wrestlers Triple H and Stone Cold Steve Austin, The Man Show hosts Adam Carolla and Jimmy Kimmel, and rappers DMX, Ja Rule, Insane Clown Posse, Master P., Method Man, Redman, and the RZA.
 Trachtenberg's appearance is notable, as her performance in a Buffy the Vampire Slayer parody sketch netted Tratchenberg a nomination for a Young Artist Award for Best Performance in a TV Comedy Series.

-Season seven is also the show's longest, with 30 episodes, as the extra episodes from season six that were created in the event that a Writers Guild of America strike halted production ended up airing in season seven.
-Viewers can tell these are season six episodes because of the appearances of former cast members, Nicole Sullivan, Christian Duguay, and Nelson Ascencio.

 This season is the last for Alex Borstein, Will Sasso, and Andrew Daly and the only season for Kathryn Fiore and Taran Killam.

 Opening montage

 The Mad TV logo appears on the screen and the theme song, which is performed by the hip-hop group Heavy D & the Boyz, begins.
 A voice announces "It's Mad TV!
 Starring...," and then alphabetically introduces each repertory cast member, followed by the featured cast.
 The screen splits into several different live-action clips of cast members performing recurring characters.
 When the last cast member is introduced, the music stops and the title sequence ends with the phrase "You are now watching Mad TV."

+This was also the first season to have an announcer for the show's opening titles.